krishnap25/privAI_course_2024o/README.md

 ### Instructions
-- Please submit your solutions via Gradescope.
+- Please submit your solutions via [Gradescope](https://www.gradescope.com/courses/816304).
 - The assignments should be typeset in LaTeX (you may use [this LaTeX template](https://www.overleaf.com/read/rfpgcwqbtdcg#cb8bba)).
 Please do not submit handwritten notes.
 - For the mathematical problems, please be succinct and justify all the steps.
 Proofs are required to be fully rigorous and justified.
 - You have a total budget of 3 late days for homeworks (and scribing), no questions asked.
 A submission a few minutes after the deadline will also count as a full late day.
 Further delays after exhausting the late day budget will result in a zero grade for that homework.
 - No late days will be allowed for project-related deadlines.
-- For coding assignments, please submit executable Jupyter notebooks together with a PDF export to gradescope.
+- For coding assignments, please submit add the exported PDF to the rest of your solutions and submit to gradescope.
+Please also separately submit your executable JuPyTer notebook to Gradescope.

 ### Collaboration Policy